 If you impress the company, they will offer financial support for the remainder of your study time.
 All-expenses paid internships for the best performers are also common.

 The TARGETjobs portal is used by over 170,000 new students each year, many of which come from the top 30 universities.
-The portal is a good place to find internships and graduate jobs and schemes.
+This portal is a good place to find internships and graduate jobs and schemes.
 A large number of internships on offer are paid.

 Multinationals based in the UK favour finding skilled talent on TARGETjobs.
 They usually offer attractive internship packages to current students as well as recent graduates.
-You’ll find internships in fields like medical, engineering, law, education, and public service.
+Therefore, You’ll find internships in fields like medical, engineering, law, education, and public service.

-ErasmusIntern is a non-profit organization based in Belgium.
+ErasmusIntern is a non-profit organisation based in Belgium.
 The company offers placement services to over 180,000 students annually.
 If you’re looking to find an internship abroad in Europe, this is an excellent place to start your search.

 Top tips for securing a paid internship